per1234/generator-kb-document/README.md

 - **\<knowledge base folder\>/**: This folder is the container for all the knowledge base content files.
 - **\<document title slug\>/**: This folder is the container for all the document content files.
 The folder name is a [normalized](https://github.com/Trott/slug#example) version of the document title.
 - **doc.md**: The primary document file, written in the [**Markdown** markup language](https://www.markdownguide.org/).

+### Informational Structure

+Although not part of the official **Markdown** specifications, it is common for **Markdown** tooling to recognize metadata defined in a [**YAML**](https://www.yaml.info/learn/index.html) document at the start of a **MarkDown** file.
+The term for this is "front matter".

+The metadata defined in front matter can be used for various purposes, including

+- Assigning categorical tags to a document.
+  - The standardized way to do this is a [sequence](https://www.yaml.info/learn/index.html#:~:text=Sequence,-A%20sequence%20is) (i.e., array) under the `tags` key.
+- Configuration of tools that consume Markdown files and recognize special front matter keys.
+  - Some tools (e.g., [**Material for MkDocs**](https://squidfunk.github.io/mkdocs-material/setup/setting-up-tags/), [**Obsidian**](https://help.obsidian.md/Editing+and+formatting/Tags)) use the data from the `tags` key.

+The [file structure](#file-structure) produced by the generator is flat at the document scope, with all documents stored under the root of the knowledge base folder rather than attempting to support the definition of an informational structure via folder hierarchies.

+The information structure of the knowledge base should instead be defined by tags.
+It is through these tags that the user navigates and searches the knowledge base.

+The generator can be configured to populate the front matter of the new document according to the user's answers to prompts.
+See the documentation for the [prompts data file](#prompts-data-file) and [document file template](#document-file-template) for details.

 ## Contributing